qcxms/QCxMS/README.md

 **Documentation**

 A more detailed documentation on topics like installation and input settings can be fond at [read-the-docs](https://xtb-docs.readthedocs.io/en/latest/qcxms_doc/qcxms.html).
+Examples to test QCxMS can be found in the `EXAMPLES` folder.
+Here, input and coordinate files are provided for either EI or CID run modes.

 **From QCEIMS to QCxMS:**